prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 true of human history beyond the ambit of capitalism, from the point (perhaps the Neolithic) where humanity began increasing its capacities to transform environments.
-In a certain sense, *all* moments in human history can be defined by the ways in which they organize nature.
+In a certain sense, *all* moments in human history can be defined by how they organize nature.
 The difference, and the reason why capitalism rather than human history as a whole defines Moore’s epochal term, is that the relations of production that define capitalism rely on the constant revolutionization of